falexwolf/falexwolf.me/research.md

 ## Modeling diffusion-reaction chemistry of solar cells to improve conversion efficiency

 The low energy conversion efficiency of established solar cells is largely due to chemical imperfections of the material at which excited photons recombine.
-While at Bosch research, I established models for material syntheses to optimize processes for the minimization of such imperfections [[O5](/publications#O5),[P8-P11](/publications#P11)].
-Mathematically, these models reduce to diffusion-reaction equations.
+While at Bosch Research, I established models for material syntheses to optimize processes for the minimization of such imperfections [[O5](/publications#O5),[P8-P11](/publications#P11)].
+These models are all diffusion-reaction equations.
 I wrote a proprietary software, which was productionized at Bosch Solar Energy.

 {O5}